Course Catalog 2024-2025

 ECO 316 Seminar: Poverty and Public Policy in the United States (4 Credits)

 Since 1965, the annual poverty rate in the United States has hovered between 10% and 15%, though far more than 15% of Americans experience poverty at some point in their lives.
-In this course, we will study public policies intended to improve the well-being of the poor in this country.
+This course studies public policies intended to improve the well-being of the poor in this country.
 These policies include social insurance programs like Unemployment Insurance; safety net programs like Temporary Assistance to Needy Families, Supplemental Nutrition Assistance Program, Medicaid, and housing assistance; education programs like Head Start; and parts of the tax code including the Earned Income Tax Credit and Child Tax Credit.
-Prerequisites: ECO 220 and ECO 250.
+Prerequisites: ECO 250; and ECO 220, SDS 201, SDS 220 or SDS 291.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Alternate Years